 Introduction To Financial Markets Class 10 Syllabus (PRACTICAL)

 |Project / Practical Activities||10|

 |Viva based on Project||10|

 Introduction To Financial Markets Chapter-Wise Overview

 The money you earn is partly spent and the rest saved for meeting future expenses.
-Instead of keeping the savings idle you may like to use savings in order to get return on it in the future.
+Instead of keeping the savings idle, you may like to use savings in order to get a return on it in the future.
 This is called Investment.

-The primary market provides the channel for sale of new securities.
-Primary market provides opportunity to issuers of securities; Government as well as corporates, to raise resources to meet their requirements of investment and/or discharge some obligation.
-They may issue the securities at face value, or at a discount/premium and these securities may take a variety of forms such as equity, debt etc. They may issue the securities in domestic market and/or international market.
+The primary market provides the channel for the sale of new securities.
+The primary market provides an opportunity to issuers of securities; Government as well as corporates, to raise resources to meet their requirements of investment and/or discharge some obligation.
+They may issue the securities at face value, or at a discount/premium and these securities may take a variety of forms such as equity, debt, etc. They may issue securities in the domestic market and/or international market.

-Secondary market refers to a market where securities are traded after being initially offered to the public in the primary market and/or listed on the Stock Exchange.
-Majority of the trading is done in the secondary market.
-Secondary market comprises of equity markets and the debt markets.
+A secondary market refers to a market where securities are traded after being initially offered to the public in the primary market and/or listed on the Stock Exchange.
+The majority of the trading is done in the secondary market.
+The secondary market comprises equity markets and debt markets.

 The various types of derivatives are as given below,

 - Transfers securities between accounts on the instruction of the account holder.